olehprylutskyi/kakhovka_vegetation_habitats/README.md

 # Plant cover of the former Kakhovka Reservoir
-Data and code for reproducing the results of the paper "Initial stages of revegetation at the bottom of the drained Kakhovka reservoir (Ukraine): synthesis of field surveys and remote sensing" (in press).
+Data and code for reproducing the results of the paper "Kuzemko A.A., Prylutskyi O.V., Kolomytsev G.O., Didukh Ya.P., Moysiyenko I.I., Borsukevych L.M., Chusova O.O., Khodosovtsev O.Ye.
+2025.
+Initial stages of revegetation at the bottom of the drained Kakhovka Reservoir (Ukraine): synthesis of field surveys and remote sensing.
+Ukrainian Botanical Journal, 82(5): 488−501. [https://doi.org/10.15407/ukrbotj82.05.488](https://doi.org/10.15407/ukrbotj82.05.488).

 ![Habitats of the former Kakhovka reservoir, as of October 2023](https://github.com/olehprylutskyi/kakhovka_vegetation_habitats/blob/main/habitat_map_2023.png)